 - A) Notify all municipal departments that may take action with respect to such roads; - B) Notify the Massachusetts Highway Department; - C) Indicate such designation on all maps currently in use by municipal departments; - D) Notify all utility companies or other such parties, which may be working on the border of such road. - E) The roads already designated as scenic roads under the Scenic Roads Act of 1973 (MGL c.
 40, § 15C) shall retain their status as scenic for the purpose of this Scenic Road bylaw.
 These roads are listed on addendum. - 32.5.1 Procedures for altering, repairing, modifying a scenic road - 32.5.1.1 Filing.
 Any person, organization or agency seeking the consent of the Planning Board under MGL c.
 40, § 15C, regarding road repair, maintenance, reconstruction, or paving work that may involve the cutting or removal or trees or the tearing down of stone walls, or portions thereof, shall file an application with the Planning Board and submit the following information: - a) A completed scenic road application, including two copies of a plan showing proposed work and the extent of alterations or removal of trees or stone walls, so that readers may locate it with reasonable specificity on the ground without the need for additional plats or references, and describing in reasonable detail the proposed changes to trees and stone walls, and a statement of purpose, or purposes, for the proposed action.
 The plan shall show the name of the street or streets, the extent of the Scenic Road right-of-way, names of abutters within 100 feet of the proposed work, a title block and suitable space to record the action of the Planning Board.
 A plan drawn to scale is preferred, but not required. - (b) One copy of the completed application and one copy of the plan shall also be submitted to the Town Clerk. - c) Any further explanatory material useful to adequately inform the Planning Board, including clearly identifiable digital or printed photographs of the proposed work area and its existing conditions. - d) A certified list of abutters within 100 feet of the subject property. - 32.5.1.2 Notice.
 The Planning Board shall, as required by statute, give notice of the public hearing to discuss the alterations that the applicant wants to have done.
-Notice will be posted on the official Town website and twice in a newspaper of general circulation in the area, with the last publication occurring at least seven days prior to the hearing. - a) The Applicant shall be responsible for the cost of advertising and noticing the abutters of the public hearing. - b) The notice will contain the time, date, place and purpose of the hearing. - c) Copies of the notice shall be sent to the Board of Selectmen, the Tree Warden, the Department of Public Works, the Conservation Commission and the Historical Commission before the public hearing commences. - d) Timing of the hearing.
-The Planning Board shall hold a public hearing within 30 days of receipt of a properly filed request and shall take action on the request within 45 days of the hearing being held. - e) Decision.
-The Planning Board shall provide its written decision to the applicant, with copy filed with the Town Clerk, within seven days of taking action on the application.
-If a consolidated meeting has been held involving the Tree Warden, then the Tree Warden shall issue a separate written decision related to the public shade trees.
-The Planning Board and, or the Tree Warden shall also provide copy of the decision to the applicant, the Conservation Commission, the Historical Commission, the Tree Warden, and Department of Public Works.
+Notice will be posted on the official Town website and twice in a newspaper of general circulation in the area, with the last publication occurring at least seven days prior to the hearing. - a) The Applicant shall be responsible for the cost of advertising and noticing the abutters of the public hearing. - b) The notice will contain the time, date, place and purpose of the hearing. - c) Copies of the notice shall be sent to the Select Board, the Tree Warden, the Department of Public Works, the Conservation Commission and the Historical Commission before the public hearing commences. - d) Timing of the hearing.
+The Planning Board shall hold a public hearing within 30 days of receipt of a properly filed request and shall take action on the request within 45 days of the hearing being held.